 Tackle skin damage with Ayurveda:

 There could be several internal and/or external factors that are spoiling the beauty of our skin and making it look unhealthy.
 However, there are simple ways to encounter these factors and restore the health of your skin.
-Let’s examine some of the here:
+Let’s examine some of them here:

 Air-Conditioning: In Summers most of us leave no opportunity to get closer to the air conditioner.
-Be it at office, in the car at home, the use of ACs has increased like never before.
-However, most of us do not realize that cooling devices like air conditioners don’t just control the temperature in the room; they also reduce the moisture levels in the surroundings, leading to drying of skin.
+Be it at the office, in the car at home, the use of ACs has increased like never before.
+However, most of us do not realize that cooling devices like air conditioners don’t just control the temperature in the room; they also reduce the moisture levels in the surroundings, leading to drying of the skin.
 Apart from that, spending long hours in the AC prevents sweating, which is the body’s natural process of eliminating toxins in summers.
 When the skin becomes dry, it loses its natural moisture and becomes susceptible to infections.

 In order to prevent dry skin, make sure you moisten the skin regularly.
 Stop the use of harsh soaps and instead go for herbal soaps or mild cleansers.
-Applying Aloe Vera gel after bath can also be helpful.
-To soothe dry skin, you can try this excellent home remedy: Mash half an avocado or papaya and mix it with few drops of fresh lime juice and spread this paste over the cleansed skin.
+Applying Aloe Vera gel after a bath can also be helpful.
+To soothe dry skin, you can try this excellent home remedy: Mash half an avocado or papaya and mix it with few drops of fresh lime juice, and spread this paste over the cleansed skin.
 Leave it untouched for about 10-15 minutes.
 Then, wash the skin alternatively with warm and cold water.
 You can do it once or twice a week.

 In summers, hot and dry winds are a common phenomenon in several regions of the world.
-Indians especially get exposed to air pollutants like dust, smoke and dirt, which clog the pores of the skin and cause several problems, such as pre-aging of skin, eczema, allergies, and more.
+Indians especially get exposed to air pollutants like dust, smoke, and dirt, which clog the pores of the skin and cause several problems, such as pre-aging of skin, eczema, allergies, and more.